Lake Greenwood Cleanup - March 3, 2018 9am-Noon

 How does Greenwood County have the right to require permits and registrations for Laurens and Newberry County lake property?

 Answer: Greenwood County owns the lake and regulates encroachments around the entire lake.
 Greenwood County’s lake regulations do not affect how you use your property.
 However, when you enter the lake bed, you are no longer on your property.
 Greenwood County is no different than any other property owner.
-We have the right to regulate what happens on our property.

 Why might a lakefront property owner be denied a permit for an encroachment?

 Answer: The main reasons for permit denial might be due to property line issues or protected habitat areas.
 However, other circumstances might cause a delay in permits.
+Surveys may be required for certain issues.

 Can anyone work on encroachments within the Lake?